bparanj/crystal/electronics/experiments/queue/linear-relationship.md

 - \( m \) is the slope (rate of change).
 - \( b \) is the y-intercept (starting value when \( x = 0 \)).

-In simple terms, a linear relationship means that as one variable increases or decreases, the other does so in a steady, predictable way.
+a linear relationship means that as one variable increases or decreases, the other does so in a steady, predictable way.

 To plot linear and non-linear relationships involving a resistor and a diode, you can design simple experiments with varying voltage inputs and measure the resulting current.
 Here are two experiments: